dianaburia/image_processing_and_recognition/README.md

-# University laboratory work on the subject of image processing and recognition
+# University project on image processing and recognition
 Three laboratory works